nbetts2020/MoE-Asset-Pricing/README.md

   - **FlashAttention 2**: Efficient attention mechanism for handling long sequences.

  As financial analysis is defined by changing markets, it only makes sense to pair it with an architecture that caters well to its inherent modality.
 The disparity amongst inputs makes this a suitable candidate for a MoE, and provides contribution to an area of research that has previously not been explored in-depth.

+ Inspiration for the basic components of this architecture were taken from terrific work of Avinash Sooriyarachchi - taken from his [MakeMoE](https://github.com/AviSoori1x/makeMoE) repo.

  ## Coming Soon